TheThirdOne/random-sorting/README.md

 the loop causes the crosshatching pattern.
 Notice that each line has a line that has twice its slope and half its slope.
 If we changed, the binary heap to a ternary heap or some higher [d-ary heap](https://en.wikipedia.org/wiki/D-ary_heap).
-I would expect the slopes to correlate because they come from swapping parents width children.
+I would expect the slopes to correlate because they come from swapping parents with children.

 |  Binary  |  Ternary  |  4-ary  |
 |----------|-----------|---------|